British bronze sculpture founders and plaster figure makers, 1800-1980 - P

 Alessandro Parlanti came to Britain in or about 1890 (the year subsequently given on his letterhead for the establishment of his business, see Parlanti 2010 p.6).
 In the 1891 census he can be found boarding at 103 Stirling Road, Glasgow as a bronze founder in the household of Ferdinando Trocchi, a hotel waiter born in Rome.
 Later that year his artistic bronze foundry at 63 Ladywell St, Glasgow, was recorded as a late entry in the Glasgow Post Office Directory for 1891-2.
 These details come from the Parlanti Bronze Foundries and the Mapping Sculpture websites (see Sources below).
 Parlanti is not recorded in the 1892-3 Glasgow directory, suggesting that he was in business there for only a short time.

 In 1894 or before, he set up with Gaetano Rovini, as Rovini & Parlanti, art bronze founders, in London.
-Initially they traded from 7 Aylesbury St, Clerkenwell, as a letter of 17 August 1894 from William Goscombe John concerning the casting of a bust reveals (letter to John Ballinger at Cardiff Library, see John Hedley Thomas, Ballinger correspondence, item R11, information from Steve Parlanti).
+Initially they traded from 7 Aylesbury St, Clerkenwell, as a letter of 17 August 1894 from William Goscombe John concerning the casting of a bust reveals (letter to John Ballinger at Cardiff Library, see John Hedley Thomas, Ballinger correspondence, item R11, accessed 4 July 2021, information from Steve Parlanti).
 From 1895 they operated from the Albion Works at Parsons Green in London (Rovini signed a lease on the premises commencing 21 June 1895).
 William Goscombe John’s statue, Morpheus, given to the National Museum of Wales by the sculptor in 1894, is marked: Rovini & Parlanti – cara [?cera] perduta foundry – London (information from Steve Parlanti, from observations by Duncan James).

-Parlanti is sometimes credited with the commercial introduction of the lost wax process of casting into England and the employment in that process of the gelatine mould, which made replication of deep undercutting possible (Public Sculpture of South London, p.454).
+Parlanti is credited with the commercial introduction of the lost wax process of casting into England and the employment in that process of the gelatine mould, which made replication of deep undercutting possible (Public Sculpture of South London, p.454).
 However, it is clear that both processes were in use before he set up in business (see, for example, J.W.
 Singer’s use of lost wax and Fernando Meacci’s use of gelatine moulds).

 The Bronze Art Foundry Syndicate Ltd, led by Rovini and Parlanti, was established by agreement in June 1896 to purchase the remainder of the lease on the Albion Works together with Rovini and Parlanti’s bronze founding business for £7000, made up of £1000 in cash and £6000 in shares from a total share capital of £10,000, with 32 initial shareholders.
 Rovini, foundry manager of Albion Works, and Parlanti, bronze caster of Albion Cottage, were each allocated 1750 shares.
 The above account draws on Steve Parlanti, The Parlantis: Art Bronze Founders of Fulham, 2010, pp.7-8, supplemented by Board of Trade files (National Archives, BT 31/6871/48331).
 The Syndicate was listed in the 1898 Post Office London directory, with H.H.
 Wesencroft as Secretary.
 It was wound up voluntarily in 1899 (London Gazette 10 March 1899), with its stock-in-trade put up for sale by the liquidator, including machinery, plant, fixtures and utensils and the leasehold premises (The Times 1 April 1899).